Mathnerd314/stroscot/docs/BuildSystem.rst

 When an error happens that propagates out of the thunk, it implies that the current thunk cannot be correctly remade, and neither can any other thunk that is chronologically after.
 No further thunks will be executed after the thunk, since the preconditions have not been achieved.

+If a recipe fails (is killed by a signal or exits with a nonzero status), and errors are not ignored for that recipe (see Errors in Recipes), the remaining recipe lines to remake the same target will not be run.
+If a recipe fails and the ‘-k’ or ‘--keep-going’ option was not given (see Summary of Options), make aborts execution.
+If make terminates for any reason (including a signal) with child processes running, it waits for them to finish before actually exiting.

 ‘-k’
 ‘--keep-going’
 -k N